zbuchh/prefix-calculator/devlog.md

-# October 18, 2025 10:00 AM
+## October 18, 2025 10:00 AM

-# In this session, I am starting to set up my project.
+In this session, I am starting to set up my project.
 Regarding the project, I know that I have to build prefix-notation expression calculator in Racket.
 The project should be able to run in two modes: Interactive and Batch.
-# In interactive mode, the program prompts the user for input, while in batch mode (triggered with the “-b” or “--batch” flag), it reads expressions without showing prompts, only the results and error messages are printed.
+In interactive mode, the program prompts the user for input, while in batch mode (triggered with the “-b” or “--batch” flag), it reads expressions without showing prompts, only the results and error messages are printed.
-# The goals of this project is to create a program that evaluates prefix expressions and to keep track of previous results in history.
+The goals of this project is to create a program that evaluates prefix expressions and to keep track of previous results in history.
 The user should be able to enter expressions involving addition, multiplication, integer division, and unary negation, as well as reference previous results using the `$n` notation.
-# Each successful evaluation should be stored in a history list, with each result assigned an incremental ID (1, 2, 3, …).
+Each successful evaluation should be stored in a history list, with each result assigned an incremental ID (1, 2, 3, …).
 Results are printed as `<id>: <float value>`, and errors should display as `Error: Invalid Expression`.
 Division by zero, invalid syntax, or bad history references should all trigger an error message.

 # My main plan is:
-  # 1. Implement reliable expression parsing that handles whitespace and nested prefix expressions.
+  1. Implement reliable expression parsing that handles whitespace and nested prefix expressions.
-  # 2. Correctly detect both interactive and batch modes.
+  2. Correctly detect both interactive and batch modes.
-  # 3. Ensure all errors print the correct message and don’t crash the program.
+  3. Ensure all errors print the correct message and don’t crash the program.
-  # 4. Properly maintain the history list and print results with the correct ID order.
+  4. Properly maintain the history list and print results with the correct ID order.
-  # 5. Test the program with different valid and invalid expressions to confirm the evaluator behaves as required.
+  5. Test the program with different valid and invalid expressions to confirm the evaluator behaves as required.

+## October 18, 2025 1:00 PM

+# Thoughts So Far
+- I am starting the project in the rkt file.
+- The main challenge will be parsing prefix expressions recursively while handling errors gracefully.
+- I need to detect interactive vs batch mode before processing input.
+- Parsing numbers requires skipping initial whitespace.
+- Must return a failure marker #f for invalid input.
+- Recursive character parsing seems natural in Racket.

+# Session Goals
+- Set up basic file/project structure.
+- Implement interactive/batch mode detection.
+- Commit initial skeleton to Git.
+- Implement the skip-whitespace function.
+- Implement read-number function with helper read-digits.
+- Commit after testing number parsing.

+## October 18, 2025 3:00 PM

+# Reflections
+- Mode detection works successfully.
+- No issues encountered.
+- Parsing numbers and skipping whitespace fucntions work properly.
+- Successfully implemented number parsing and whitespace skipping.
+- Learned that cons builds result-history pairs efficiently.

+# Next Steps
+- Create read-history-ref function.
+- Create get-history-value function.